-Untaxed, Exempt and Wholesale Transactions in AutoFile
+AutoFile & Untaxed, Exempt and Wholesale Transactions

-Our reports are based on the transaction information we receive from your cart.
+Our Reports are based on the transaction information we receive from your cart.

 - This means we'll report to the state that all of your sales during your entire filing period should be taxed, which will result in filing a payment that's closer to the estimate you see in the Expected Sales Tax Due Report, rather than the amount you see in your Actual Sales Tax Collected Report.

 - If you're currently selling (or plan to sell) a large amount of exempt or nontaxable items, this may calculate a much higher total of what's owed and you'll end up paying the uncollected taxes out of pocket on all transactions.
-Currently, you can prevent this by designating individual transactions in your TaxJar account as exempt.
-(Read more about how to designate exempt transactions in TaxJar here.)

-And if you click here, we'll notify you when we're able to support your untaxed and exempt transactions with AutoFile!
+And if you click here, we'll notify you when we're able to support classifying your untaxed and exempt transactions with AutoFile!

 - Remember that all users can classify wholesale orders for AutoFile using the method here!